 For example, on September 16, 2011, the Leahy-Smith America Invents Act, or the Leahy-Smith Act, was signed into law.
 The Leahy-Smith Act includes a number of significant changes to United States patent law.
 These include provisions that affect the way patent applications will be prosecuted and may also affect patent litigation.
 The USPTO has developed new and untested regulations and procedures to govern the full implementation of the Leahy-Smith Act and many of the substantive changes to patent law associated with the Leahy-Smith Act, and in particular, the first to file provisions only became effective in March 2013.
 Prior to March 2013, in the United States, the first to invent was entitled to the patent.
-As of March 2013, assuming the other requirements for patentability are met, the first to file a patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
+As of March 2013, assuming the other requirements for patentability are met, the first to file a patent application is generally entitled to the patent.
+Publications of discoveries in the scientific literature often lag behind the actual discoveries, and patent applications in the United States and other jurisdictions are typically not published until 18 months after filing, or in some cases not at all.
 Therefore, we cannot be certain that we were the first to make the inventions claimed in our patents or pending patent applications, or that we were the first to file for patent protection of such inventions.
 The Leahy-Smith Act has also introduced procedures making it easier for third parties to challenge issued patents, as well as to intervene in the prosecution of patent applications.
 Finally, the Leahy-Smith Act contains new statutory provisions that require the USPTO to issue new regulations for their implementation, and it may take the courts years to interpret the provisions of the new statute.